PCC grants support creative, essential food programs

 Primarily run by volunteers, Clean Greens is “on a mission to solve the problem of limited access to healthy foods & produce in low income urban neighborhoods!,” as its website puts it.

-The PCC grant will help Clean Greens Farm distribute free vegetables to low-income residents and provide healthy snacks for its youth program and volunteers.
+The PCC grant will help Clean Greens Farm distribute free vegetables to low-income residents, and to provide healthy snacks for its youth program and volunteers.

-See this earlier Sound Consumer article on the legacy of Clean Greens founder Lottie Cross.
+See an earlier Sound Consumer article on the legacy of Clean Greens founder Lottie Cross here.

 The Common Acre